kizzynoodle/nix-config/README.md

 - [ ] Tree menu
 - [ ] Toggle terminal
 - [ ] Remove color from side bar
+    - Found out how to do this, but if done, other plugins still have bg color
 - [ ] Telescope
 - [x] Nix LSP
 - [ ] Latex LSP